Last Updated on September 13, 2020 by worldoftravelswithkids

 How do you plan a family holiday?
-There are many ways to plan a family holiday, and each way will suit different families.
+There are many ways to plan family travel, and each way will suit different families.
+Whether you are planning luxury family holidays or budget family holidays, these tips and suggestions will help.
 However, this is how we go about getting a plan for our family holiday.

 My brother always said that planning a trip was half the fun.
-We were in our late twenties then, we’d been traveling for years, our friends were travelers, all we did was live, breath, and talk travel.
+We were in our late twenties then.
+We’d been traveling for years, our friends were travelers, all we did was live, breathe, and talk travel.
 The world was our oyster and I don’t think we conceived that there would be a time when spending hours poring over books (or nowadays hours on the internet) would be an impossible luxury.

-Fast forward to the present – where time is a precious commodity – and the information on the internet providing way too much information, this is my how to guide on how to plan a family holiday.
+Fast forward to the present – where time is a precious commodity – and the information on the internet providing way too much information.
+This is a “how-to” guide on how to plan a family holiday.

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.